-Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99, and MA 82 or MA 91

-Presents basic principles of physics and chemistry as they relate to our modern technological society.
+Prerequisites: EN 50A, EN 52, MA 82 or MA 91 Presents basic principles of physics and chemistry as they relate to our modern technological society.
 An activities-oriented approach is used that focuses on model building.
 These models are developed as a method of building both conceptual and quantitative understandings of the physical world.
 Students cannot receive credit for both PC 114 and PC 103.